 INQUIRING PERSON: (ignoring the quip, which nettles a bit – I thought it was funny): How big is your press?

-ME (blushing): Well, I haven’t measured, but I haven’t had any complai- OH!
+ME: Um, well, I haven’t measured, but I haven’t had any complaints.
+Oh!
 The press!
 Right, well, it’s a 24 x 36” Takach etching press.
 It can accommodate a full 22 x 30″ sheet of paper.
 But, you know, it feels bigger than it looks.

 INQUIRING PERSON (frowning): What does “ningyo” mean?
 Am I even pronouncing it right?

-ME: Yes.
+ME: You’re a bit deaf as I believe we just went over that.
 Neen – gyo.
-It’s Japanese for “doll”.
+It’s Japanese for “doll.”
 It also means a person who is half human/half fish, like a mermaid.
 Do you like mermaids?

 INQUIRING PERSON: (Ignoring the question) Why did you name it that?